Clicky

-If the COVID-19 pandemic made anything clear, companies need tools for employee communication, productivity, and engagement, specifically for their frontline managers and deskless workforce.
-In manufacturing, organizations must communicate work protocols and safety procedures while keeping employees engaged and connected.
-And one of the most important ways to do all of this effectively is through better frontline manager communication.
-We’ll share how to improve frontline manager communication in a few steps.
+Manufacturing companies need tools for employee communication, productivity, and engagement, specifically for their frontline managers and deskless workers.
+Manufacturing organizations must communicate work protocols and safety procedures while keeping employees engaged and connected.
+But there are many barriers to effective communication in the manufacturing industry.
+In this blog, we’ll share what chose challenges are and how to improve manufacturing communication in a few steps.

 manufacturing assembly line and frontline worker

-In manufacturing, ensuring the continuity of a Safety Culture, where employees respect the job, respect each other, and are united under the common goal of ensuring that everyone makes it home every day is paramount to feeling connected.
+A Safety Culture is where employees respect the job, respect each other, and are united under the common goal of ensuring that everyone makes it home every day.
 This kind of culture saves lives.
+But to create a culture of communication and understanding of the actual policies and procedures that keep workers safe, you need to have the right methods of communication and support structures for managers.

-But one important part of a safety culture is the rule: no phones on the floor.
+But one important part of a safety culture is the rule: no cellphones on the floor.

 It’s a Catch-22, though.
 No cell phones for line managers or workers means breakdowns in communication.
 No direct communication may hurt the culture, dissemination of safety information, and essential updates.
 Yet, having cell phones on the floor can have profound safety implications.
 So, what do you do?

-If your goal is to improve internal communication, we always recommend starting with a channel assessment.
+If your goal is to improve internal communication, the best place to start will be a channel assessment.
 This is when you look at the channels you have and who has access to them.
 For example, line managers might have access to the cascade of information from upper management and break room signage.
 That’s pretty limited.

 What if you had a mobile solution for your frontline managers and employees?
 This would dramatically increase the ability of the line managers to communicate with their teams and relay the most accurate information.
 The employees could have a communications hub where they could get their benefits info, stories from corporate, and messages targeted to them.